Menu

 College and Career Readiness

-The levy funds staff and programs that support students in finding success after high school, including career fairs, job shadowing, apprenticeships and college planning.
+The levy funds College & Career Readiness programs like career fairs, job shadowing, internships and college planning.

 Inclusive student at Tyee with teacher at computer